Actionable and diverse counterfactual explanations incorporating domain knowledge and plausibility constraints: Method description

 \item In the second stage, data generation is performed to create a pool of counterfactual candidates.
 The initial set of candidates is generated by sampling from the provided dataset, or, if unavailable, by generative sampling from the relationship graph.
 In the case of additive and linear models, data can also be generated using information about feature contributions similar to~\cite{dce} and~\cite{dace}.

-\item Finally, the loss function is optimized using a Tree-Structured Parzen Estimator~\cite{parzen} which is a kind of Bayesian optimization approach that allows for tree structure search spaces (i.e. spaces with possible conditional parameters). \end{enumerate}
+\item Finally, the loss function is optimized using a Tree-Structured Parzen Estimator~\cite{parzen} which is a kind of Bayesian optimization approach that allows for tree structure search spaces (i.e. spaces with possible conditional parameters). \end{enumerate} \textbf{Search space and initialization.} The search space is defined per feature by (i) empirical min--max ranges from the training data, (ii) optional expert-provided bounds and immutability masks (features that must not change), and (iii) relationship-graph-based feasibility filtering (linear or probabilistic mode).
+Initial candidates $X'$ are drawn from (a) observed samples (including nearest opposite-class samples when available) and (b) ancestral sampling from the relationship graph when enabled.
+The Tree-structured Parzen Estimator then proposes candidate edits within these bounds, and candidates that violate hard constraints are rejected while soft violations are penalized by $L_{\text{plaus}}$.

-One of the most important parts of the method is the relationship graph that captures causal dependencies between variables and represents linear or probabilistic relationships between features' values.
+One of the most important parts of the method is the relationship graph that captures directed dependencies between variables and represents linear or probabilistic relationships between features' values.
 Figure~\ref{fig:graph} presents a sample graph trained on the well-known Wine dataset~\cite{wineds} which was selected solely for illustrative purposes due to its simplicity and widespread familiarity, which help to clearly demonstrate the underlying concepts.
-The structure and coefficients on the edges were learned using DirecLinGAM approach.
+The structure and coefficients on the edges were learned using DirectLiNGAM approach.
 As mentioned previously, the graph paragraph can be obtained from experts (fully or only partially) or can be learned automatically from the data.
 If the graph is provided by the expert, it does not have to be complete, as the method automatically finds missing relationships from the data.
 The graph is used in the plausibility loss component to ensure that the counterfactual is aligned with it and does not contain feature values that are not consistent with the background knowledge.

 Additionally to relationship graph, we can narrow the search space with range-based constraints, such that prevent certain variables from taking certain values (i.e. values from outside of the domain, or forbidden values (e.g. age of a person lower than actual).
 Such constraints also allow us to mask features that should not be modified at all by the algorithm.